rkonoplev/phoebe/docs/en/TECHNICAL_DEBT.md

 ---

-## Future Plans
+## Potential Enhancements and Future Directions

-This section outlines planned features and improvements, categorized by priority.
+This section outlines potential improvements and architectural vectors that could be considered for the project's future development.
+The ideas are grouped by priority to form a hypothetical roadmap.

 ### Security (High Priority)